iquipsys-positron/iqs-positron-services-ws/Readme.md

 ## Overview

-iQuipsys Positron is an open-source IoT platform for Industrial Automation.
+iQuipsys Positron is an open-source IoT solution for Industrial Automation.
-It is an extensible and production ready solution that comes with communication, data storage and processing, configuration, administration and end-user tools.
+It is an extensible and production ready system that comes with communication, data storage and processing, configuration, administration and end-user tools.
 To learn more about iQuipsys Positron look at https://github.com/iquipsys-positron/iqs-positron